-- 1. Possession of weapons and dangerous instruments; tobacco, drugs, or alcoholic beverages; pyrotechnics such as firecrackers, matches, lighters, etc.; or other materials which endanger the physical safety of others. - 2.
+- 1. Possession of weapons and dangerous instruments; tobacco, vape related products, drugs, or alcoholic beverages; pyrotechnics such as firecrackers, matches, lighters, etc.; or other items (laser pointers, etc) which endanger the physical safety of others. - 2.
 Possession of firearms, facsimiles of firearms, weapons, or dangerous instruments of any kind on school grounds or buildings, on school buses, or on any school-related or school-sponsored activity away from school facilities. - 3.
 Insubordination, refusing to do as told and/or showing disrespect. - 4.
-Destruction of property, stealing, or cheating. - 5.
-Fighting, verbal or physical. - 6.
-Leaving school without permission. - 7.
-Any behavior that is determined by the school administration to endanger the health and safety of the student(s) or staff (e.g., threats, rumors, etc.) - 8.
-Any violent or aggressive behavior as defined by BOE policy 5131.21. - 9.
-Pulling a false alarm, tampering with a fire extinguisher, or instigating a bomb threat. - 10.
-Harassment/Bullying - 11.
-Plagiarism
+Destruction of property or stealing - 5.
+Plagiarism and/or cheating. - 6.
+Fighting verbal or physical. - 7.
+Leaving school without permission. - 8.
+Any behavior that is determined by the school administration to endanger the health and safety of the student(s) or staff (e.g., threats, rumors, etc.) - 9.
+Any violent or aggressive behavior as defined by BOE policy 5131.21. - 10.
+Pulling a false alarm, tampering with a fire extinguisher, or instigating a bomb threat. - 11.
+Harassment/Bullying - 12.
+Sexting is considered sexual harassment and includes requesting and/or sending inappropriate sexual images, video, etc. (per BOE policy 5145.5). - 13.
+Students must wear a mask at all times, except when eating or on a mask break.